technical exercises for rock and blues mandolinists

 On The Videos page, you’ll find audio examples of the scales and patterns, a brief description of what each one’s about, previews of the videos, video length/file size stats, and links for buying the videos.
 There are also notation-only pdfs and backing tracks mp3s available, just for the sake of flexibility.
 And that’s all – a purposefully simple and relaxed website, with the focus on the music.
 The purchasing process is simple as well – no logging in, no account etc. The download link(s) on the Purchase Confirmation page and in your emailed receipt will be valid for one week.

 The scales and patterns go through all keys (many also go through a few up-the-neck positions), and the cycle repeats five or six times, moving up the metronome (well, ya, that would be down on a mechanical one).
-The “What You’ll Play” audio example is at the second tempo, and it’s a safe bet that the final tempo will be twice what you’ll hear in the previews on the right (the mp3s of the top speeds are free, if you’re curious, or need a little inspiration).
+There’s a “What You’ll Play” audio example, at a reasonably desirable tempo, on the left-hand side, so you’ll know what you’re getting into.
+(One full all-keys cycle at the top speed of each exercise can be heard on the MP3 page, if you’re curious).
 Do the first two or three tempos only, start at the second or third and go to the end – whatever suits your abilities.